RickV85/Tic_Tac_Toe_Mod_1_Final_Project/feedback_notes.md

 16. Moved winningCombinations to be a property of Game.
 17. Made renderToken more dynamic per Travis's suggestion.
 18. Eliminated a bunch of conditionals in displayTurn with interpolation.
 Had to add a new property to Game of turnToken and also add a conditional to the retrieveStorage method in Game to make sure the losingPlayer token is correctly displayed.
+19. Used variables instead of hard coding token emojis.
+20. Fix issue when a game results in a draw, then the user refreshes page, the correct player goes first.
+Added some methods to not be as repetitive in Game.checkDraw and added saveToLocalStorage to it.